espja/spanish-clients-dataset/README.md

-Under construction...

-# spanish-clients-synthetic-dataset
+# Synthetic dataset containing Spanish people data

-The Spanish Clients Dataset is a synthetic dataset built with Spanish demographical data.
-It also includes some variations including duplicates and siblings.
+The Spanish Clients Synthetic Dataset is a dataset built with Spanish demographical data.
+It also includes a variation including duplicates and errors.

 All datasets are **utf-8** encoded and **comma** separated.